 In this article, we address those firms with existing investments in trading signals based on Artificial Intelligence (AI) and Machine Learning (ML) technology.

-Welcome to our new “Signum cents” series of articles on the economics of developing and maintaining trading signals (a.k.a. alternative data and real-time analytics).
+Welcome to our new “Signum cents” series of articles on the economics of developing and maintaining trading signals (a.k.a. predictive market data and real-time analytics).